dimitri-nicolo/calico/master/usage/configuration/prometheus.md

   name: certs
   namespace: kube-system
 data:
-  concat-cert.pem: <your base64 encoding of concat-cert.pem goes here>
+  concat-cert.pem: <Your base64 encoding of concat-cert.pem goes here>
-  calico-key.pem: <your base64 encoding of your calico-key.pem goes here>
+  calico-key.pem: <Your base64 encoding of your calico-key.pem goes here>
+  ca.pem: <Your base64 encoding of your ca.pem goes here>
 ```

 Add the appropriate `volumeMounts` and `volumes` to their corresponding sections in